18 Oct 2017

 1. Pick the right size box

 For something delicate, you might be tempted to ship it using an extra large box that leaves a lot of additional space around the item.
-This can actually backfire in a couple ways, because not only will the bubble wrap or peanuts move around in transit, but you’ll also incur more shipping and handling costs this way.
+This can actually backfire in a couple of ways, because not only will the bubble wrap or peanuts move around in transit, but you’ll also incur more shipping and handling costs this way.
 Purchasing boxes that snugly fit the product won’t provide enough padding, though.
 So what’s the magic number?

 Ideally, your box will allow two inches of extra space on all sides with the item inside—no more, no less.
 That’s enough to keep the shipment safe yet cost-effective.
 For particularly fragile items like porcelain, you can also consider sending it in a box within a box for extra safety and security.

-The best way to guarantee you have exactly the correct size for shipping a fragile package is to order custom shipping boxes.
+The best way to guarantee you have exactly the correct size for shipping a fragile package is to order shipping boxes.
 While there are plenty of options for stock sizing, you can completely customize your boxes through Packlane.
 This can make the difference between a customer receiving their item in one piece and a customer needing to fill out a return or exchange form after delivery.

 2. Go with a box made of high quality materials